painting

 After the paint is on, I went back in with the ink to go over any lines that got a bit covered or didn’t look dark enough, and used white ink to add some highlights.
 I found this piece very challenging to photograph – the angled shot is more accurate in terms of color and paint texture.

-I was pretty pleased with how this piece came out, and it was accepted to the show, which was very exciting for me.
-Here it is on the wall in the gallery with its friends:
+I was pretty pleased with how this piece came out.
+You can see a high resolution scan of the final version here, and here it is on the wall in the gallery with its friends at the HOME show:

 Photograph of a wall in a gallery, showing four artworks hanging on a white wall.
 The one at top center is "Attachment", the subject of this blog post, in a white mat and narrow black frame.